Last updated on July 13th, 2019

 Ranger Attributes and Equipment

 Ranger’s are going to focus on Finesse and Wits as their primary Attributes with a bit of Constitution.
-Finesse will increase your damage with Bows and Crossbows.
-Wits will increase your Critical Chance and Initiative.
-Constitution will help keep you alive.
+Finesse will increase your damage with Bows and Crossbows, and Wits will increase your Critical Chance and Initiative.
 There is not an Attribute that increases the damage of “Pets” so there is no need to focus on that here.
-I would distribute points on a 2:1:1 ratio here.
+I would distribute points on a 2:1: ratio here.

 As a Ranger you’ll be using Armour that requires Finesse, which gives a balance of Magic and Physical Armour.
 That’s great for this type of play because you won’t have really any way to buff your Armour unless you place points into other Abilities.
 Because you’ll have rather high Wits, you should get to go close to first in combat often, which will allow you to use Skills to position yourself high and away from melee enemies, making your only real danger other archers and casters.

 When it comes to Weapons you’ll want either a Bow or Crossbow.
 The difference between the two, is that Crossbows deal more damage at the same level, but reduces Movement by 1.
 Since you won’t be moving much, a Crossbow is recommended here, but be sure to take whatever does the most damage from what is available.

 One of the hardest parts about making a Build in Divinity: Original Sin 2 is getting your Abilities distribution correct.
 It’s easy to get spread too thin, and often people make the mistake of not spreading points around enough.
 The bonuses you gain from Abilities in this game are somewhat different than the original, so it’s easy to see why people can get confused.
 Let’s take a look at what Abilities and Talents you need for a Ranger.